MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-solution-upgrade.md

 Follow these steps to verify that the upgrade was successful:

-1. In the Azure portal, go to the resource group where you deployed the Azure Local instance.
+1. In Azure portal, go to the resource group where you deployed the Azure Local instance.
 1. On the **Overview > Resources** page, you should see the following resources: